lichtara/relational-coherence-hybrid-systems/paper/05_limit.md

 Without it, Field becomes expansively indeterminate and Coherence becomes self-referential integration.

+Limit provides the differentiating structure within which authority remains attributable.

 ### 5.9 Completion of the Triad

 With Limit, the triadic architecture attains structural closure.